 Since 1921, the survey has been housed in various state departments, most recently in the Department of Environmental Quality.
 In 2009, state geologist Hal Fitch suggested that the applied research, mapping and natural resource assessment functions mandated for the survey should be transferred to Western Michigan University.
 Western was chosen primarily because of its extensive collections of core and samples in the Michigan Geological Repository for Research and Education, its 30-year history of providing data and research to the oil and gas industry and its involvement for many years in geological mapping conducted in cooperation with the Department of Environmental Quality.

-Through the efforts of the University's administration, the Department of Geosciences and Michigan members of industry and governmental agencies, legislation was proposed to effect the transfer of these vital functions.
+Through the efforts of the University's administration, the Department of Geological and Environmental Sciences and Michigan members of industry and governmental agencies, legislation was proposed to effect the transfer of these vital functions.
 State Senator Tonya Schuitmaker drafted the final bill supported by Reps.
 Margaret O'Brien and Sean McCann.
 In Oct.
 2011, Gov. Rick Snyder signed State Bill 507, bringing the Michigan Geological Survey to Western.